Lifestyle Intraocular Lenses

 As patients reach middle age, the lens in the eye becomes firmer and less able to focus for near tasks such as reading.
-This phenomenon, known as presbyopia, is corrected with reading glasses or bifocals.
-During cataract surgery, a standard intraocular lens (IOL) that has a single focal point is implanted.
+This phenomenon, known as prebyopia, is corrected with reading glasses or bifocals.
+During cataract surgery, a standard intraocular lens (IOL) is implanted that has a single focal point.
 Most patients opt to have their vision set for distance and rely on glasses for near vision.
 Some patients, especially those who have been nearsighted their whole lives, choose to retain good near vision without glasses and use glasses for distance activity.
 There are three options available for near vision correction following cataract surgery.

 1. Reading glasses.
 If you choose to see at distance with your new lens implants, then you will need reading glasses or bifocals following surgery.

 2. Monovision.
 Some patients have had monovision correction with contact lenses or laser vision correction, where one eye is corrected for distance and the other for near.
 If you have tried this in the past and have tolerated it well, then this arrangement can be kept following cataract surgery.